AlexKVal/release-script/README.md

 - releases npm package by `npm publish` command
 - if `bowerRepo` field is present in the `package.json`, then it releases bower package:
   - clones bower repo to local `tmpBowerRepo` temp folder. `git clone bowerRepo tmpBowerRepo`
-    - By default it is named `tmp-bower-repo`
-    - It is possible to set a custom `tmpBowerRepo` field in the `package.json`
   - then it cleans up all but `.git` files in the `tmpBowerRepo`
   - then copies all files from `bowerRoot` to `tmpBowerRepo`
     - (that has to be generated with `npm run build`)
-    - `bowerRoot` also can be set to a custom value in the `package.json`
   - then by `git add -A .` adds all bower distr files to the temporary git repo
   - commits, tags and pushes the same as for the `npm` package.
   - then deletes the `tmpBowerRepo` folder